sc-forks/solidity-coverage/docs/faq.md

 node_js:
   - '10'
 install:
-  - npm install -g truffle
+  - npm install
 script:
+  - npx truffle run coverage
-  - npm run coverage && coverage/lcov.info | coveralls
+  - cat coverage/lcov.info | coveralls
 ```
-**NB:** It's best practice to run coverage in a parallel CI build rather than assume its
+**NB:** It's best practice to run coverage as a separate CI job rather than assume its
 equivalence to `test`.
 Coverage uses block gas settings far above the network limits,
-ignores all contract size constraints and rewrites your contracts in ways that might affect
+ignores [EIP 170][4] and rewrites your contracts in ways that might affect
 their behavior.

-**Step 5: Toggle the project on at Travis and Coveralls and push.**
+**Step 4: Toggle the project on at Travis and Coveralls and push.**

 [It should look like this][1]

 **Appendix: Coveralls vs. Codecov**

-**TLDR: We strongly recommend Coveralls for its accuracy in reporting branch execution.**
+**TLDR: We recommend Coveralls for the accuracy of its branch reporting.**

 We use [Codecov.io][2] here as a coverage provider for our JS tests - they're great.
 Unfortunately we haven't found a way to get their reports to show branch coverage for Solidity.
 Coveralls has excellent Solidity branch coverage reporting out of the box (see below).